-The term salvation has become very much a Christian term.
+The term salvation is very much a Christian term.

 We think of the Salvation Army, or the street preacher wearing a sandwich sign warning of the end of the world.